Exploring How Generative MLLMs Perceive More Than CLIP with the Same Vision Encoder: Investigation of the Performance Gap

 \subsection{Training Data}

-The web-crawled image-caption corpora used for pretraining models like CLIP generally contain very few high-quality, unambiguous image-caption pairs with prepositions, as pointed out in \cite{kamath2023s}.
-Equipped with the pretrained CLIP image encoder, LLaVA-1.5 was finetuned on LCS-558K, a subset from LAION-CC-SBU with BLIP captions, and Instruction-following Data Mixture (hereafter referred to as DataMix-665K)~\citep{liu2024improved}.
-These datasets were carefully curated and thus of higher quality than web-crawled data.
-Besides, they are more relevant to the spatial reasoning tasks: They have around 13K samples with phrases containing ``left'' or ``right,'' accounting for around 1\% of all data.
-This ratio is higher than that in LAION-2B (English), where various prepositions, including other directions like top and bottom, represent less than 0.22\% of the training data~\citep{kamath2023s}.
-Hence, we hypothesized that LLaVA-1.5's visual information extraction ability benefits from these data.

-To check the effect of training data, we use LLaVA-1.5's training data to fine-tune CLIP-like models.
-We convert both datasets to the image-caption format (More details are in Appendix~\ref{appendix_data}).
-By default, we lock the image encoder during finetuning for strict ablation.
-The results are shown in Table~\ref{tab:ablation_data1}.
-Finetuning on LLaVA-1.5's training data slightly improves CLIP's performance, but it does not help SigLIP.
+First, we hypothesize that Generative MLLMs' visual information extraction ability benefits from training data.
+To check the effect of data, we use LLaVA-1.5's training data to finetune CLIP, SigLIP, and EVA-CLIP.
+We convert the datasets to the image-caption format (Details are deferred to Appendix~\ref{appendix_data}).
+By default, we freeze the vision encoder during finetuning for strict ablation.
+Considering that contrastive learning relies on negative samples beyond data quality~\citep{robinson2020contrastive, kalantidis2020hard}, we also construct hard negative captions by switching the related phrases to their opposite (e.g., replacing ``\texttt{on the left}'' with ``\texttt{on the right}'').
+In this setting, the training objective follows NegCLIP~\citep{yuksekgonul2023and}.

+Results are shown in Table~\ref{tab:ablation_data}.
+Finetuning on LLaVA-1.5's training data does not help these models, even with hard negatives.
 Still, their accuracy is around random chance.
-On SigLIP, we try unlocking the image encoder during finetuning, but this does not increase model performance notably either (See results in Appendix~\ref{appendix_unlock}).
-In Appendix~\ref{appendix_xvlm}, we also explore the effect of high-quality data on the gap between LLaVA-1.5 and another VLM paradigm, XVLM~\citep{zeng2021multi}, and find that data do not explain it solely.
-This result aligns with the failure in previous work to enhance CLIP models significantly by finetuning them on a much larger, preposition-focused subset of LAION~\citep{kamath2023s}.
+We also try to unlock the SigLIP vision encoder during finetuning, which does not increase the performance either (See results in Appendix~\ref{appendix_unlock}).
+We experiment with XVLM~\citep{zeng2021multi} and observe similar results in Appendix~\ref{appendix_xvlm}.
+This finding aligns with the previous failure on finetuning them on a much larger, preposition-focused subset of LAION~\citep{kamath2023s}, indicating that \textbf{data alone does not lead to stronger extraction ability.}

-One might argue that the CLIP training objective differs from LLaVA-1.5, heavily relying on negative samples beyond data quality, so CLIP's failure on the new dataset might be due to the lack of corresponding negatives.
-Next, we check this by observing whether negative samples help the CLIP-like models learn better.
-For this experiment, we focus on the model's ability to distinguish ``left'' and ``right" and use the Left/Right subsets as the benchmarks.
-We construct hard negative captions by switching the related phrases to their opposite, e.g., replacing ``on the left'' with ``on the right.''
-The loss objective changes accordingly, following the NegCLIP method~\citep{yuksekgonul2023and}.